GoAuditsGoAudits

 GET A DEMO

-Near Misses in Healthcare: Real-Life Examples, Prevention, and Tips
+Near Misses in Healthcare: Types, Examples, & Prevention Tips (+ Free Checklists)

-Near Misses in Healthcare: Real-Life Examples, Prevention, and Tips
+Near Misses in Healthcare: Types, Examples, & Prevention Tips (+ Free Checklists)

 This blog will explore how healthcare professionals have a great opportunity to strengthen patient safety and create a culture that prioritizes learning over blame by paying attention to these close calls.